 - 7.1 Dogs are expected to retrieve under all natural working conditions.
-The Judges and Retrieving Trial Committee have complete control over the mechanics and requirements of each trial.
+The judges and Retrieving Trial Committee have complete control over the mechanics and requirements of each trial.
 This latitude is permitted in order to allow for the difference of conditions in various places. - 7.2 Any handler who behaves in an unsportsmanlike manner may be excluded from the trial. - 7.3 All dogs shall be under the control of the stewards and must be brought on leads to participate without delay in their proper turn. - 7.4 No person other than the judge or stewards shall be permitted to accompany the dog / handler on any run unless the permission of the judge is first obtained.
-Spectators shall not be permitted to encroach on the trial ground used for each run. - 7.5 All matters in connection with dogs actually under trial shall be in the hands of the Judge.
-They may call the stewards for assistance if they consider it necessary.
-The Judge is empowered to withdraw out of a stake any dog that fails to retrieve or that does not work to their satisfaction.
-Where a dog has received a no score, the Judge will immediately inform the handler of the situation. - 7.6 The Judge is empowered to withdraw out of a stake any dog whose handler does not obey them or who willfully interferes with another competitor or their dog. - 7.7 Before the commencement of every trial a competent examiner shall examine all bitches.
+Spectators shall not be permitted to encroach on the trial ground used for each run. - 7.5 All matters in connection with dogs actually under trial shall be in the hands of the judge.
+He may call the stewards to his assistance if he considers it necessary.
+The judge is empowered to withdraw out of a stake any dog that fails to retrieve or that does not work to his satisfaction.
+Where a dog has received a no score, the judge will immediately inform the handler of the situation. - 7.6 The judge is empowered to withdraw out of a stake any dog whose handler does not obey him or who willfully interferes with another competitor or his dog. - 7.7 Before the commencement of every trial a competent examiner shall examine all bitches.
 Bitches in oestrum shall not be permitted on or near the trial grounds.
-No preparation for concealing oestrum shall be used. - 7.8 Anyone taking part in a trial that demonstrates unsportsmanlike conduct must be cautioned by the chief steward or other trial official; and if thereafter they further offend they shall render themselves liable to be debarred from further participation in the trial and may be ordered from the ground, and further dealt with at the discretion of the Trial Committee. - 7.9 Physical punishment of a dog during a trial or on the trial grounds will not be permitted.
+No preparation for concealing oestrum shall be used. - 7.8 Anyone taking part in a trial that demonstrates unsportsmanlike conduct must be cautioned by the chief steward or other trial official; and if thereafter he further offends he shall render himself liable to be debarred from further participation in the trial and may be ordered from the ground, and further dealt with at the discretion of the trial committee. - 7.9 Physical punishment of a dog during a trial or on the trial grounds will not be permitted.
 Any person who physically punishes a dog on the trial

-- grounds may be ordered from the grounds and further dealt with at the discretion of the Trial Committee. - 7.10.1 A handler handling a dog may speak, whistle and work it by hand directions, as they may deem proper.
-A handler who touches or physically interferes with their dog will be penalised according to the seriousness of the offence. - 7.10.2 No handler may proceed beyond the firing point into the area of a retrieve without the direction of the Judge. - 7.11.1 The Judge shall give the direction in which the dogs shall work and each direction must be obeyed.
-Competing dogs shall be kept in a marshalling area from which they cannot see retrieves in progress. - 7.11.2 During a retrieve, a Judge must not advise a competing handler of the location of their dog. - 7.12 In the event of a tie, a separate run-off shall be arranged by the retrieving trial committee entrusted with the management of the trial in cooperation with the Judge.
-The Judge will select their own test.
+- grounds may be ordered from the grounds and further dealt with at the discretion of the trial committee. - 7.10 A handler handling a dog may speak, whistle and work it by hand directions, as he may deem proper.
+A handler who touches or physically interferes with his dog will be penalised according to the seriousness of the offence. - 7.10.1 No handler may proceed beyond the firing point into the area of a retrieve without the direction of the judge. - 7.11 The judge shall give the direction in which the dogs shall work and each direction must be obeyed.
+Competing dogs shall be kept in a marshalling area from which they cannot see retrieves in progress. - 7.11.1 During a retrieve, a judge must not advise a competing handler of the location of his dog. - 7.12 In the event of a tie, a separate run-off shall be arranged by the retrieving trial committee entrusted with the management of the trial in cooperation with the judge.
+The judge will select his own test.
 The order in which the contestants will run is to be decided by the toss of a coin.